flxzt/rnote/BUILDING.md

 The compiled binary should now be here: `./_mesonbuild/target/release/rnote`.

+Note that if an older version of rnote has previously been installed, the old `gschema` file will still be used, which can cause problems.
+In this case you can install the new version of rnote to update the `gschema`.

 ## Install
 Installing the binary into the system can be done with: